UdrK/Colliding_Galaxies/README.md

 ### Physics
 In here i define forces and apply them how i see fit.
 In simpleGravitationalEnvironment galaxies' cores apply forces to each other, and masslessMovers feel these forces too.
 In gravitationalEnvironment everything that has mass attracts every other thing that has mass.

+### Constants
+In this file i group all constants that mainly affect the physics simulation of the sketch.
+To produce different sketches this is where the changes should be done.
+My approach is to create a new Sketch and modify the constants inside the new sketch in order to have that sketch run as intended whenever i want, without tweaking the constants every time i run a different sketch.